Revenue Automation Attacks DSO From Eight Angles, Not Just One

 How quickly does revenue automation impact DSO?

 The fastest gains come from eliminating delivery delays and automating cash application, which can reduce reported DSO within the first 30 to 60 days.
-Deeper improvements from intelligent outreach and dispute resolution build over the following two to three quarters.
+Deeper improvements from outreach and dispute resolution build over the following two to three quarters.

 Does Monk address all eight DSO angles?